dgasmith/opt_einsum/README.md

 Optimized
-einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, JAX, and Autograd arrays as well as potentially any library which conforms to a standard API.
+einsum is agnostic to the backend and can handle NumPy, Dask, PyTorch, Tensorflow, CuPy, Sparse, Theano, Aesara, JAX, and Autograd arrays as well as potentially any library which conforms to a standard API.
 See the [**documentation**](https://dgasmith.github.io/opt_einsum/) for more information.